GoogleCloudPlatform/datacatalog-connectors-hive/README.md

 # datacatalog-connectors-hive

-This repository contains sample code with integration between Data Catalog and Hive data source.
+This repository contains sample code with integration between Data Catalog and Hive and related data source.

 **Disclaimer: This is not an officially supported Google product.**